-- ▶ Q333 New datum in TS axis? (absolute): Coordinate at which the TNC should set the datum.
+- ▶ Q305 Number in table?: Specify the row number of the preset table/datum table to which the TNC saves the coordinates; input range 0 to 9999.
+Q303 = 1: The TNC writes to the preset table.
+If the active preset is modified this change immediately becomes effective.
+Otherwise an entry is made in the specific row of the preset table without automatic activation Q303 = 0: The TNC writes to the datum table.
+The datum is not automatically activated - ▶ Q333 New preset in TS axis? (absolute): Coordinate at which the TNC should set the preset.
 Default setting = 0.
-Input range -99999.9999 to 99999.9999 - ▶ Q303 Meas. value transfer (0,1)?: Specify whether the determined reference point is to be saved in the datum table or in the preset table: - -1: Do not use!
-Is entered by the TNC when old programs are read in (see "Characteristics common to all touch probe cycles for datum setting", page 494) - 0: Write the measured datum into the active datum table.
-The reference system is the active workpiece coordinate system - 1: Write the measured datum into the preset table.
+Input range -99999.9999 to 99999.9999 - Q303 Meas. value transfer (0,1)?: Specify whether the determined preset is to be saved in the datum table or in the preset table: -1: Do not use!
+Is entered by the TNC when - -1: Do not use!
+Is entered by the TNC when old programs are read in (see "Characteristics common to all touch probe cycles for presetting", Page 528) - 0: Write the measured preset into the active datum table.
+The reference system is the active workpiece coordinate system - 1: Write the measured preset into the preset table.
 The reference system is the machine coordinate system (REF system).